Video games attract all kinds of people, from the casual gamer to the hardcore tournament champion

 - The difficulty of a level in NetHack is based on the average of your character level and the dungeon level.

 - Fallout 3 assigns experience points based on the difficulty setting.
 Conversely, the higher your level, the tougher your enemies will be when entering new areas.
+Fallout: New Vegas also has level scaling for certain enemies, especially in the DLC's.

 - Guitar Hero 5 has a battle mode called "Momentum", which increases the difficulty every 20 combo (starting at medium), and drops you back down after 3 misses in a row.
 Warriors of Rock adds "Momentum+", where it increases every 10 combo instead, and automatically drops the leading player back down to beginner difficulty if Star Power is deployed.